cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 Developing the type system for the concurrent λ-calculus will be a very similar experience to developing its reduction semantics… we’re mostly just smashing stuff from the λ-calculus and the π-calculus together, and seeing what falls out.

-First off, we’re copying over the whole type system for the linear λ-calculus, adding the rules for units and pairs as needed.
+To start off with, we’re gonna copy over the whole type system for the linear λ-calculus, adding the rules for units and pairs as needed.
 Similar to how we write $A \multimap B$ in place of $A \to B$ for *linear* functions, we write $A \otimes B$ in place of $A \times B$ for *linear* pairs:

 $$
 \begin{array}{l}